Clearwire to use Huawei equipment in network upgrade

-NEW YORK (Reuters) - Wireless service provider Clearwire Corp CLWR.O said on Friday it will use equipment from China’s Huawei HWT.UL in a high-speed network upgrade it starts in 2013, with the blessing of the U.S. government.
+NEW YORK, Oct 26 (Reuters) - Wireless service provider Clearwire Corp said on Friday it will use equipment from China’s Huawei in a high-speed network upgrade it starts in 2013, with the blessing of the U.S. government.

 Clearwire said it reviewed its plans “with the technical arms of multiple federal agencies” and that it has “great respect for the U.S. government and their oversight role over the nation’s infrastructure.”